PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-09 17:39:45
+Last updated: 2024-04-09 17:40:18
-Random Quote: My father knew the worth of Howland Reed.  -  Robb Stark
+Random Quote: A bag of dragons buys a man's silence for a while, but a well - placed quarrel buys it forever.